The Actor’s Intensive

 OTHER DETAILS

-- Students will showcase material for an audience
+• Students will showcase material for an open audience, including invited theatre community members.

 The Actor’s Intensive supports each actor in a different way, including: